chicio/chicio.github.io/_drafts/9999-learning-blender-2-selecting-transforming-objects.md

 ![blender moving objects 3](/assets/images/posts/blender-translating-objects-3.jpg "blender moving objects 3")

-The 3D manipulat widget will place the start of the transform based on the origin of an objects.
+The 3D manipulator widget will place the start of the transform based on the origin of an objects.
 We can change it by selecting one of the option under Object -> Transform in object mode:

 * Geometry to origin